-Savings challenges are a super easy way to boost your savings and cut your spending for a quick amount of time.
+Savings challenges are a simple way to boost your savings journey and cut your spending for a quick amount of time.
 Think of it like a one week diet or fast.

 The best thing about savings challenges is that you can do a different one each time, so you avoid becoming bored with them.
 Spend a month not eating out.
 Save all your $5 bills for 2 weeks.
 Stash all your change at the end of the day in a jar.
 Save only quarters.

 Whatever your whim, your savings challenge can be however short or long you want, and with whatever rules you like.
 Here are my favorite money saving challenges to try:

 - 10 simple rules for a no spend challenge

 - 37 easy money challenges to help you smash your financial goals

 - $1000 Savings Challenge + Free Printables